Robert Rowiński: Ireland

 In November 2017, it was announced that Rowiński would be taking part in the 2018 Irish version of Dancing with the Stars.
 He was partnered with journalist and broadcaster, Maïa Dunphy.
 They reached the fifth week of the competition, ultimately finishing in 9th place.

 In 2019, Rowiński returned for his second series.
 He was partnered with country music singer, Cliona Hagan.
 In the seventh week of the competition, the couple became the first pair to receive a perfect score of 30.
 On 24 March 2019, Rowiński and Hagan reached the final of the competition.
 They finished as joint runners-up with Johnny Ward and Emily Barker when Mairéad Ronan and John Nolan were named as the winners.

 In 2020, Rowiński returned for his third series.
 He was partnered with Virgin Media One presenter, Glenda Gilson.
 They were the second couple to be eliminated from the competition.

 In 2023, Rowiński returned to the show after a three-year absence when Maurizio Benenato left the series in the third week due to unforeseen circumstances.
 He was partnered with Eurovision singer, Brooke Scullion.
 They reached the final, finishing as joint runners-up to Carl Mullan & Emily Barker.

 In 2024, Rowiński returned for his fifth series.
 He was partnered with former RTÉ News presenter, Eileen Dunne.
 They were the fourth couple to be eliminated from the competition after losing the dance-off to Rosanna Davison & Stephen Vincent.

 In 2025, Rowiński returned for his sixth series.
-He is partnered with former Miss Universe Ireland, Aishah Akorede.
+He was partnered with former Miss Universe Ireland, Aishah Akorede.
+They reached the semi-finals and were the seventh couple to be eliminated from the show, losing their dance-off to Jack Woolley & Alex Vladimirov.

+In 2026, Rowiński returned for his seventh series.
+He is partnered with Nationwide presenter, Anne Cassin.